ZeroTrustAccess/ZeroTrustAccess/README.md

 ## Objective

-Life and technology have sparked my passion for cybersecurity, and I am ready to switch to this field now.
-My goal is to work as a Tier 1 Analyst in a Security Operations Center (SOC).
+Life and technology have sparked my passion for software, and I am ready to switch to this field now.
+My goal is to work as a Software Engineer for Mojang/Microsoft.

 ## Skills